 - This time row headers (categories) consist of two columns: (3) represents category names while (4) represents additional category class names or labels, which (if present) are displayed below the axis labels.

-- The values in the first value column (AC - "Actual") are only present until August.
-The last four values are empty.
-Zebra BI automatically detects empty values and produces a chart with two business scenarios (actual values until August, budget values for the rest of the year).
+- The values in the first value column (AC – “Actual”) are only present until August.
+The last four values are #N/A. This is intentional because Zebra BI charts work best if “empty” data cells are filled with #N/A values.
+Zebra BI treats these values as non-existent and produces a chart with two business scenarios (actual values until August, budget values for the rest of the year).